What Zorro Does Now That He’s Free

 Some self-attention seemed to need practice.
 At the beginning he didn’t groom much.
 But he was soon wiping his beak after a meal and carefully preening his feathers.
 He can reach his oil gland at the base of his tail with his beak, turning his head 270 degrees.
 Life without hands is a challenge!

-6. His sharp talons and strong feet are his primary weapons.
-He will automatically grab anything approaching at chest height, as a defense.
-He has toes with a ratchet mechanism that lets him lock on.
-He was born knowing how to grab and make killing motions.
+6. He was born knowing how to grab and make killing motions.
+His sharp talons and strong feet are his primary weapons.
+He will automatically grab anything approaching at chest height, as a defense (including my hand, if I forget!
+He grabbed my non-gloved hand twice, but he let go without crunching down.
+A blessing, as he has a grip with power.
+I wasn’t so lucky with any other bird I’ve worked with.).
+Like all perching birds, he has toes with a ratchet mechanism that lets him lock on.

 He had to learn to grab prey by the head so he wouldn’t be injured in the struggle.
-More than one falconry bird has caught a squirrel by the back and the squirrel turned in the bird’s grip and bit a toe off.
+More than one falconry bird has caught a squirrel by the back end, only to have the squirrel turn in the bird’s grip and bite a toe off.
 Zorro lost a rat by grabbing it awkwardly.
-The next one was not so lucky.
+The next one did not escape.

 7. He was born with the basics of flight, and the urge to fly.
 But his beginning flights were weak and awkward, the landings wobbly.